AsclepiusInformatica/breaking-news/1-Malvertising/Breaking-News-1_Malvertising.md

 </div>
 <h1>Breaking News: How monetizing became malvertising</h2>

-<em>Breaking News is a series of investigations into factors affecting online news sites, from performance to profits.
+<em><strong>Breaking News</strong is a series of investigations into factors affecting online news sites, from performance to profits.
 This is the first of two articles on advertising technologies (ad-tech).</em>

 Cyber criminals are embezzling billions annually from advertisers.
 They take over news sites, spread computer viruses, steal passwords, and hold people's hard drives hostage.